 The Flyby benchmarking should give us a better idea of the true GPU speed of the PNY XLR8 GeForce 9800 GX2 1GB card in UT 3 testing.
 Unfortunately, the first round isn't exactly awe-inspiring, as the PNY card finishes very close to the GeForce 8800 GTS 512MB, and is actually a bit back in terms of framerates.

 Unreal Tournament 3 Flyby "High Detail" Performance

-It's the same basic format here, and UT3 Flyby "High Detail" testing increases the detail settings up to 5 (max) and uses the more demanding 1680x1050 and 1920x1200 widescreen resolutions.
+It's the same basic format here as in the Botmatch testing, and UT3 Flyby "High Detail" benchmarking increases the detail settings up to 5 (max) and uses the more demanding 1680x1050 and 1920x1200 widescreen resolutions.